oliverkwebb/oliverkwebb.github.io/content/articles/gnulist.md

 A benefit of open source over proprietary software is [code-sharing between projects](https://www.catb.org/~esr/writings/taoup/html/ch16s01.html).
 And this isn't as effective when there are multiple incompatible open source licenses that can't legally share code.

-## 8. GNU pushes incecently for texinfo, a format no one likes or uses.
+## 8. GNU pushes incessantly for texinfo, a format no one likes or uses.

 GNU info was designed to solve a problem nobody had, and in their push for it they made man pages [worse](https://www.youtube.com/watch?v=rGSZFmQuQrU), which did create a problem, and when people who didn't wanna use GNU info, they created their [own solutions](https://cheat.sh).